Thoriso-Khutswane/Offensive-Security-VAPT-Lab/OperatingSystem-Penetration-Test(Walkthrough).md

  ![bar plot]()

-In Figure 5.6 above, a session between the operating system and myself (the tester/attacker) has been successfully established, indicating that the exploitation was completed successfully.
+In the Figure above, a session between the operating system and myself (the tester/attacker) has been successfully established, indicating that the exploitation was completed successfully.
 Since I selected a random open port to exploit, these results support the hypothesis that:
 “The more open ports a system has, the higher the likelihood of successful attacks.”